nilearn/nilearn/doc/building_blocks/searchlight.rst

 voxels is considered and is used to build the null distribution.
 It is crucial to assume that the distribution of the signal is the same in every voxel so that the F-statistics are comparable.
-This correction strategy is applied in Nilearn's :func:`nilearn.mass_univariate.permuted_ols` function.
+This correction strategy is applied in nilearn :func:`nilearn.mass_univariate.permuted_ols` function.

 .. figure:: ../auto_examples/manipulating_visualizing/images/plot_haxby_mass_univariate_1.png